Framstag/libosmscout/webpage/content/documentation/concepts.md

 * Qt backend
 * iOS and Mac OS backend
 * DirectX backend (proof of concept)
-* SVG backend (this backend is in a proof of concept state and is not activly maintained)
+* SVG backend
-* OpenGL backend (current in proof of concept but will be rewritten as part of the GSoC 2017).
+* OpenGL backend (current in proof of concept, basic functionality was written as part of the GSoC 2017).
 * GDI+ backend (proof of concept)

 You can find more information regarding requirements for a backend